Construction

 Advertisement

-You may not even know what soffits are, but there's a good chance your house has them.
-So how can you tell, and more importantly, how can you be sure they stay in good shape?
+You may not know what soffits are, but there's a good chance your house has them.
+So what is a soffit?
+We'll explain what they are, how you can identify them, and most importantly, how to keep them in good shape.

 Painting roofs white is an easy way to reflect heat and save costs in the summer.
 But even better is planting gardens on rooftops, bringing the green back to the urban jungle.